cantayus/WhoSpoke/README.md

 The package combines automatic speech recognition, speaker diarization, face recognition, active‑speaker detection, voice matching, and evidence fusion to produce named, timestamped transcripts with transparent confidence scores.

-> **Current status:** WhoSpoke provides validated configuration models, a rich CLI, export schemas, and a registry of algorithm families.
-Beginning with version 0.1.4, the pipeline will attempt to install and invoke selected backends automatically.
-When you choose a supported ASR, diarization, face recognition or voice‑matching backend, the library tries to import its Python dependencies and will install them on the fly if they are missing.
-If a backend cannot be imported or is not yet implemented, WhoSpoke gracefully falls back to a mock result and issues a warning.
-This allows you to experiment with real models by simply specifying your desired backends while keeping the base installation lightweight.

 ---

 ## Why WhoSpoke?